mm6683/Student-Killer/README.md

 A  simple batch script made to kill and/or delete classroom-cloud and netsupport

-On execution you will see "Windows protected your PC", this is because I need to buy a lisence to make the script "recognized" by Microsoft Defender SmartScreen.
+On execution you will see "Windows protected your PC", this is because I need to buy a license to make the script "recognized" by Microsoft Defender SmartScreen.
 I do not have the kind of money to do that.

 Simply.
 To run the script, click on "more info", and then "run anyways".